AndrewChap/symdim/README.md

 # sympint
-A python class that uses the best parts from Sympy and Pint to do equation manipulation and dimensional analysis in Jupyter Notebooks.
+A python class that uses the best parts from [Sympy](https://github.com/sympy/sympy) and [Pint](https://github.com/hgrecco/pint) to do equation manipulation and dimensional analysis in Jupyter Notebooks.
+Sympy's dimensional analysis is lacking and Pint doesn't contain equation manipulation, so this is an attempt to combine the best of both worlds.
+The idea is to manipulate equations and then check the units and evaluate them as needed.

 ## Examples:
 ```python